How to Fill the Creative Well – Creative Well – Filling the Well

 We’ve established that ideas can come from anywhere and they aren’t limited to visual stimulants either.
 Any and all conversations can be a source of future inspiration.
 Talk to people about their area of expertise.
 Find out what they do and why they do it.

-You might find yourself in a riveting discussion about bee keeping only to pick up a client a week later that needs packaging designed for honey business.
-Everything you just learned about bees can be used to come up with a creative and unique concept.
+You might find yourself in a riveting discussion about bee keeping only to pick up a client a week later that needs packaging designed for honey.
+Everything you just learned about bees can be used to develop a creative, unique concept.

 8. Look for inspiration in the everyday.